 More alarmingly, even children who use computers frequently suffer from similar discomfort, according to a study in Australia.
 It’s found that 60% of children that use computers often complain of some sort of discomfort.

-4. Wrists are the most common RSI trouble spot: Meanwhile, another survey, this time about RSI trouble spots, found that wrist pain is the most common point of pain out of all RSI related injuries:
+4. Wrists are the most common RSI trouble spot: A survey on RSI trouble spots found that wrist pain is the most common point of pain out of all RSI related injuries:

 - Wrists – 69%